Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 As a Shaker, Babbitt's religious beliefs prevented her from obtaining a patent.
 While the followers of religion were widely admired for their ingenuity and hard work, they believed in freely sharing ideas and leaving their inventions patent-free.
 But fortunately, history remembered her still.

-When attached to the table, the multifunction circular saw behaves like a wheel on a reel, paying tribute to the original Babbitt prototype.
-Both the saw and its supposed ancestor work in a continuous circular motion for consistent results without having to stop and reposition the machine.
+When attached to the table, a multifunction circular saw works like a wheel on a reel, which pays tribute to the original Babbitt prototype.
+Both the saw and its supposed ancestor work in a continuous circular motion for consistent results without the need to stop and reposition the machine.